Welcome to Liechtenstein, the biggest offshore banking hub you’ve never heard of.

 Service providers and bank introducers do not have your interests at heart.
 Their #1 goal is to convince you to pay them a €1000+ fee for a one-time service.
-They don’t care if the account is actually opened or stays open.
-By the time you figure out the game, they’re already off selling snake-oil to the next guy.
+They don’t care if the bank account is actually opened or stays open.
+By the time you figure out the game, they’re already off selling snake oil to the next guy.

 Liechtenstein banks will open accounts for non-resident individuals if they have enough money to deposit.

 Many banks will also expect you to invest a certain amount of money in the bank’s investment products.
 The amount required can vary, depending on the amount initially deposited and which other bank services you use.

 Before applying for bank accounts in Liechtenstein, think carefully about which bank is best for you.
 Not all of them provide services to non-residents.
 And, minimum deposit requirements, fees, and perks can vary drastically.